 Copy this code, the click Publish.
 Now add the code to the theme files of your site where you'd like your form to appear.

+Check out our guide on How to Find Where to Paste a Form's Embed Code if you need some help finding where to add your embed form code.
 Your form won't appear until you've added the code to your site and published your form.

 In the example below, I want to add an embedded form to the bottom of of my page, below the full span image, but above the copyright.